Say hello to my latest lunchtime obsession - the viral crispy rice salad, made at home.

 Jasmine rice works best, but any white rice will do.
 Just make sure it's fully cooled before baking.

-This salad is best served fresh, so the rice stays crunchy.
-If making ahead, store the crispy rice separately and add just before serving.
+This salad is best served fresh so the rice stays crunchy.
+If making ahead, store the crispy rice separately and add it just before serving.

-You can substitute with a homemade dressing by mixing 2 tbsp mayonnaise, 1 tbsp sesame oil, 1 tsp soy sauce, and 1 tsp rice vinegar.
-Alternatively, a light soy sauce and sesame oil mix can also work in a pinch.
+Mix 2 tablespoons mayonnaise, 1 tablespoon sesame oil, 1 teaspoon soy sauce and 1 teaspoon rice vinegar as a homemade substitute.
+A simple soy sauce and sesame oil mix works in a pinch too.

 More Easy & Delicious Salad Recipes